laiamanda/stats-preview/README.md

 ### What I learned

 I learned to see the design and recreate the site.
 It was my first time recreating a design by someone's else.
+I also learned how to deploy a site on Netlify.

 ### Continued development

 I would like to focus more on the mobile version of it.
-I attempted a few times, and each time it wasn't coming out right.
-I would rather get back in shape programming then being stuck on a simple issue.
+I attempted a few times, and each time it wasn't coming out the way I wanted.
+I would rather get back in shape programming (Get back into more of a routine) than being stuck on a simple issue.

 ## Author

 - Website - [Amanda Lai](https://laiamanda.github.io/cv/)
 - Frontend Mentor - [@laiamanda](https://www.frontendmentor.io/profile/laiamanda)